7Sevenly/7Sevenly.github.io/_posts/2023-05-20-WhatIsDeepLearning.md

 # What is Deep learning?

 Deep learning is a machine learning technique that trains computers to perform tasks which humans find natural or intuitive.
-Standard systems use neural network architecture, which creates an adaptive system of layered nodes, essentially mimicing the nuerons of a human brain.
+This technique is called *deep* learning because of the increase in hidden layers compared to traditional neural networks.

-This technique is called *deep* learning because they have far more hidden layers than traditional neural networks.
+Neural network architecture creates an adaptive system of layered nodes, mimicing the neurons of a human brain.

 Some examples where deep learning is used heavily are:
 - Natural Language Processing (NLP)